Dorset Joint Railway

 Signal 16 On 15-November-1915 (S&DJR Signal Instruction 253) a new two-doll bracket signal was provided at the exit from the Down Goods line adjacent to trap points 12, presumably replacing ground signal 9.
 The left-hand doll carried an ordinary 'stop' arm which controlled movements backing from the Down Goods line across points 10 onto the Up Main.
 The right-hand doll was fitted with a 'wrong road' arm and this controlled 'wrong-road' movements from the Down Goods line back along the Down Main; it is believed that lever 16 was brought into use then to work that signal.
 This bracket signal survived the initial layout alterations in 1933, but was taken out of use later that year on 27th August (S&DJR Signal Instruction 341) when it was replaced by a new bracket signal with two ringed arms to perform the same function.

-A copy of a S&DJR wrong-road signal has been erected by the Somerset & Dorset Railway Trust at their Museum at Washford station, on the West Somerset Railway.
-Another example, based on the one at Evercreech Jcn North, is under construction by the Somerset & Dorset Railway Heritage Trust for operational use at the restored Midsomer Norton station.
+An example of a S&DJR 'wrong-road' signal, based on the one at Evercreech Jcn North illustrated above, is under construction by the Somerset & Dorset Railway Heritage Trust for operational use at the restored Midsomer Norton South station.
+The Somerset & Dorset Railway Trust also has a copy of a S&DJR wrong-road signal, but its current whereabouts are unknown.

-Evercreech Jcn photograph courtesy the late Ivo Peters, signal arm photographs courtesy Alan Price, signal graphic courtesy John Hinson.
+Evercreech Jcn signal photograph courtesy the late Ivo Peters, Midford signal photograph courtesy Duncan Chandler, preserved signal arm photographs and dimensions sketch courtesy Alan Price, signal graphic courtesy John Hinson.